 Join us for a public panel on the risks and growing opposition to offshore drilling Nova Scotia.
-Speakers will share important information and analysis, which will be followed by a Q/A session featuring Maude Barlow, Honorary Chairperson, the Council of Canadian, Chelsea Fougere, Campaign to Protect Offshore Nova Scotia (CPONS) member, Mayor of Mahone Bay David DeVenne, and Melissa Labrador, traditional knowledge keeper and artist.
+Speakers will share important information and analysis, which will be followed by a Q/A session featuring Maude Barlow, Honorary Chairperson, the Council of Canadians; Chelsea Fougere, Campaign to Protect Offshore Nova Scotia (CPONS) member; Mayor of Mahone Bay David Devenne; and Melissa Labrador, traditional knowledge keeper and artist.

 7:00 p.m.
 Maritime Museum of the Atlantic, 1675 Lower Water St, Halifax